SWoto/RideAPI/README.md

 This will have the registered vehicles and its consuption (km/L) that is going to be used to calculate the rate.
 Each vehicle must be owned by one driver.

 ## Requests
-Requests will connect passangers and drivers.
+Requests will connect passengers and drivers.
 Saving the distancy and informing the user the total amount.

 # How to use it
 ## Docker